a-chervin/onlinedebug/README.md

-The project is aimed to be useful for java developer.
-The most obvious use case of this utility is simplification of troubleshooting process and code investigation in places where regular debugging is impossible or problematic:
+<h4>The project is aimed to be useful for java developer.
+The most obvious use case of this utility is simplification of troubleshooting process and code investigation in places where regular debugging is impossible or problematic:</h4>

 <ul>
-  <li>QA/system tests etc  environments
+  <li><strong>Q</strong>A/system tests etc  environments
       <img src="images/qa_env.png" />
   </li>
   <li>Investigation of sporadically happening problems or long running (say, overnight) data collection</li>